top of page

 she excelled in several main stage roles, including “Zerlina” in Don Giovanni and “Nicklausse” in Les Contes d’Hoffman.
 She was then personally chosen to perform for the Castleton Festival in Virginia by its artistic director, Lorin Maazel, where she was assigned “Lucretia” in The Rape of Lucretia, among other roles.
 She was also invited to return to the Chicago Opera Theatre to sing “Medea” in Giasone,.
 Her performances have earned critical acclaim, including praise from The Boston Musical Intelligencer for her portrayal in the new operetta: The Cunning Housewife: “The Cunning Housewife is fun and silly, utterly charming, and the music and singers were all good.
 However, the cunning housekeeper, mezzo-soprano Rebecca Luttio, was downright terrific.
 What a beautiful voice!”

 Rebecca’s recent debut with the Gulfshore Opera, featured her in scenes from Carmen and Samson et Dalila, marking a significant milestone in her career as she grows into dramatic repertoire and performs some of opera’s most iconic roles.
-Notably, Rebecca has just been named a finalist in the Salzburger KlangKrone
+Notably, Rebecca was awarded 2nd place in the Boris Martinovich International Singing Competition 2025 and has just been named a Finalist in the Salzburger KlangKrone International Singing Competition 2025 (final results this September).
+Last year, Rebecca was recognized as a Semifinalist in the 2024 Covent Garden Opera Competition and in the Premiere Opera Foundation's 2024 Competition in New York.
+Next season she will make her role debut of "Maddalena" in Rigoletto with the Vero Beach Opera in 2026.

 bottom of page